Bryan Kibble

 Bryan Peter Kibble (20 October 1938 – 28 April 2016) was a British physicist and a pioneering metrologist.
 He was the inventor of the Kibble balance, an improved version of the current balance, developed for the realisation of the S.I. unit of mass, the kilogram.

 Early years and family

 Kibble was born in Letcombe Regis (formerly in Berkshire, now part of Oxfordshire) to Ellen and Herbert Kibble.
 His father was a police sergeant.
 He was the youngest of four children.
 From an early age he enjoyed repairing electrical and mechanical devices.
 He attended Abingdon School from 1950 to 1957, where he was a house prefect and gained significant academic success.
 He won numerous prizes for physics, mathematics and science and was awarded a Bennett Scholarship.
 He was a member of the Debating and Roysse Society in addition to playing for the hockey and rugby teams.

 He was awarded an open scholarship to study Natural Science at Jesus College, Oxford.
 He met his future wife, Anne Greenfield, there and they married in 1964, the same year that he was awarded his DPhil on the subject of atomic spectroscopy.
-They had two children, Nicola and Stephen.
+They had three children, Paul, Nicola and Stephen.